Category Archives: Construction

 Why is our Government allowing builders to build death traps in Barbados?
 Why is our Government allowing builders to build without having to comply with any building standards?

-The only reason that I can come up with is that they are not looking in the right place when they jet off to China, where approximately 6,900 schools collapsed on thousands of students and their teachers during the recent earthquake.
+The only reason that I can come up with is that they are not looking in the right place when they jet off to China, where reportedly approximately 6,900 schools collapsed on thousands of students and their teachers during the recent earthquake.
 I cannot be persuaded that our Government can see these images and allow the out-of-control building industry to continue in Barbados for one more day.

 Over A Decade of Sorry Excuses